Pamela M Skillman, LCSW

 Pam studied at the London School of Economics and received her Bachelor of Arts degree from William Smith College.
 Although she began her career on Wall Street, she soon realized her passion is people, not numbers.
 For 15 years, she has worked with individuals, families and couples in various settings including psychiatric inpatient and private practice.
 Most recently, Pam lived in London and counseled asylum-seeking women who identified as sexually traumatized.
 Her experience with this marginalized population furthered her knowledge of severe and complicated trauma.
 Her specialties include relationships (pre-marital, marital, divorce, separation, LGBTQ, and family issues), depression and other mood disorders related to grief, loss or trauma.

-A Licensed Clinical Social Worker, she received her Master’s degree from Fordham University in 2006 and became a certified Imago Relationship Therapist in 2014.
-She is currently training to become certified as an Imago Advanced Clinician.
-Pam brings insight, empathy and a sense of joy to her work as a therapist.
+A Licensed Clinical Social Worker, she received her Master’s degree from Fordham University in 2006 and became a certified Imago Relationship Therapist in 2014. she received certification as an Advanced Imago Clinician in 2020.